James Arthur

-James Arthur (born 2 March 1988) is an English singer and songwriter.
+James Andrew Arthur (born 2 March 1988) is an English singer and songwriter.
 He rose to fame after winning the ninth series of The X Factor in 2012.
-His debut single, a cover of Shontelle's "Impossible", was released by Syco Music after the final, and debuted at number one on the UK Singles Chart.
+His debut single, a cover of Shontelle's "Impossible", was released by Syco Music after the final, and debuted at number 1 on the UK Singles Chart.
 Since then, it has gone on to sell over 2.5 million copies worldwide, making it the most successful winner's single in the show's history.

 The follow-up single, "You're Nobody 'til Somebody Loves You", reached number 2 on the UK Singles Chart.
-He released his self-titled debut studio album in November 2013.
-The album debuted and peaked at number two on the UK Albums Chart.
-After the release of his debut studio album James Arthur, he was involved in a series of controversies which led iTunes to offer refunds for the album.
+He released his first album James Arthur in November 2013.
+The album debuted and peaked at number 2 on the UK Albums Chart.
+After this, he was involved in a series of controversies that led iTunes to offer refunds for the album.

 Arthur parted ways with Simon Cowell's record label Syco in 2014.
-In 2015, he signed a new deal with Columbia Records to release his second studio album, Back from the Edge, in 2016; he was also re-signed to Syco in 2016.
+In 2015, he signed a new deal with Columbia Records and released his second studio album, Back from the Edge, in 2016.
+He then went on to re-sign with to Syco in the same year of 2016.
 The album's lead single, titled "Say You Won't Let Go" and released in September 2016, saw great success, peaking at number 1 on the UK Singles Chart and selling close to 2.7 million copies As of February 2021.
-Back from the Edge was released on 28 October 2016, and debuted at number one on the UK Albums Chart.
-On 18 October 2019, after releasing numerous singles throughout the prior two years, Arthur released his third studio album, You; this album debuted and peaked at number two on the UK Albums Chart.
+Back from the Edge was released on 28 October 2016, and debuted at number 1 on the UK Albums Chart.
+On 18 October 2019, after releasing numerous singles throughout the prior two years, Arthur released his third studio album, You; this album debuted and peaked at number 2 on the UK Albums Chart.
 In February 2021, Arthur signed with Columbia Records UK and Columbia Records Germany after Syco had ceased operations.

 Early life

-Arthur was born on 2 March 1988 to an English mother, Shirley Ashworth, and a Scottish father, Neil Arthur.
+James Andrew Arthur was born on 2 March 1988 to an English mother, Shirley Ashworth, and a Scottish father, Neil Arthur.
 Neil was a delivery driver, but also used to be a DJ and drummer for many years, while Shirley was a fashion model and later a sales and marketing professional.
 Arthur's dad and mother split up when he was two years old, and they each settled with new partners: when Arthur was three, Shirley got together with Ronnie Rafferty, a computer engineer, and Neil later married another woman; together they had Arthur's half-sister.

 At the age of 14, Arthur entered part-time voluntary foster care: he lived with his father, Neil, for three days of the week and was in foster care in Brotton – about ten miles from Redcar – for the other four days.